The Source of Joy

 Forward vision is essential.
 “Where there is no vision, the people perish: but he that keepeth the law, happy is he” (Proverbs 29:18).
 Lack of hope and vision destroys us, but looking forward in faith to something better is life.
 “Desire fulfilled is a tree of life” (Proverbs 13:12b).
 Also read Matthew 5:10-12, Hebrews 12:2, Romans 5:13, Romans 8:18, and 1 Corinthians 2:9-10.

 Soul winning.
 Reaching souls for Christ should be one of our greatest sources of joy.
 “For what is our hope, or joy, or crown of rejoicing?
 Are not even you in the presence of our Lord Jesus Christ at His coming?
 For you are our glory and joy” (1 Thessalonians 2:19-20).
 Imagine the Apostle Paul in heaven.
-A great multitude walks by and the Lord tell him, “These are here because you cared, sacrificed and remained faithful to your call (Acts 20:24).
+A great multitude walks by and the Lord says to him, “These are here because you cared, sacrificed and remained faithful to your call (Acts 20:24).
 Wow, what joy!

 Jesus told parables about a lost sheep, coin and prodigal son (Luke 15).
 At the end of the parables He proclaimed there was rejoicing in heaven over one soul that comes to repentance.
 Soul winning is one of the greatest sources of joy a believer will ever experience both now and in the life to come.
 Let’s reach the lost!